 How did we end up with such a weird set of conditions for the small company accounts exemption?

-But in 2006, the UK wasn’t free to create its own rules for when a company could file abridged accounts.
-We were a member of the EU, and so had to adopt the small company definition which originated in Article 11 of the Fourth Company Accounts Directive (now in the EU Accounting Directive).
+Prior to Brexit, the UK wasn’t free to create its own rules for when a company could file abridged accounts.
+We had to adopt the small company definition which originated in Article 11 of the Fourth Company Accounts Directive (now in the EU Accounting Directive).
+The “two out of three” was a classic EEC/EU compromise from back in 1978, and – like many such compromises – has become badly outdated but is very hard to change.

 This breaks the basic deal of incorporation: you receive the benefit of limited liability, but in return you disclose the key elements of your business to the world (and, in particular, to your customers and counterparties).
 It’s self-evidently good for business that (e.g.) someone considering contracting with a firm can immediately see its accounts online.
 And it’s self-evidently bad for transparency that some companies which are realistically “large” like PPE Medpro, get to shroud their affairs in secrecy.